-- Develop skills, knowledge, understanding and competence in the area of environmental horticulture or production horticulture;
+- Developed skills, knowledge, understanding and competence in the area of environmental horticulture or production horticulture;

-- Analyse problems, advise, guide, develop and organise horticultural programs and operations;
+- Analysed problems, advise, guide, develop and organise horticultural programs and operations;

-- Develop a holistic approach to horticulture through an understanding of the biological, socio-cultural and environmental factors within the system;
+- Developed a holistic approach to horticulture through an understanding of the biological, socio-cultural and environmental factors within the system;

-- Extend scholarly and critical attitudes in the discipline of horticulture.
+- Extended scholarly and critical attitudes in the discipline of horticulture.

 The Graduate Diploma of Urban Horticulture is nested within the Master of Urban Horticulture (Coursework).
 It is designed to fulfil the needs and demands of those who have qualifications in disciplines other than horticulture and who wish to emphasise the study of the horticultural system from a technological, sociological and management perspective.
 There is a focus on the design, implementation and management of urban landscapes.
 The course provides excellent linkages and contacts to the urban horticulture industry, adding to the currency and relevancy of the study experience, but also building employment opportunities for the future.
 The course can be completed as a pathway into, or an exit point from, the Master of Urban Horticulture program.